Legal Research Fees

 National Legal Research Group’s standard practice is to bill on an hourly basis.
-Our rates vary from $120-$150 (+ 6% for Westlaw), depending on the experience of the attorney doing the work.
+Our regular hourly rate is $150 (+ 6% for Westlaw), and the rush rate for 3-5 working days is $190 per hour and $210 for 2 working days or less.
 A surcharge is added for rush assignments (five working days or less).

 We prefer to work with budgets.
 Therefore, we provide cost estimates on most projects.
 This ensures that our cost expectations are in accord with those of our clients and gives the client control over the cost.

 The cost for a particular project depends on such factors as the number and complexity of the issues and the jurisdictional focus (one state as opposed to a national search).
 Briefs are typically more expensive than are memoranda.

 We are flexible in terms of the nature of the work product we provide.
 Because some cases allow for greater expenditure for legal research than others, we offer telephone reports and summary memoranda in order to keep the costs in line.
 The nature of the work product is in the control of our clients.
 You decide, not us.

 Here are some examples of fees for typical legal research products:

 • State Supreme Court or Federal Circuit Court of Appeals signature-ready brief: $2,500-$5,000